rain1017/memdb/README.md

 ```

 To run the sample above:
-* Add the following index config in memdb.conf.js and restart memdbcluster
+* Add the following index config in memdb.conf.js
 ```
 collections : {
     player : {